 Extreme long shot • Mad Max: Fury Road

-Of all the different types of camera shots in film, consider using the extreme wide shot when you need to emphasize the location and the relationship of the characters within it.
+Of all the different types of camera shots in film, consider using the extreme wide angle shot when you need to emphasize the location and the relationship of the characters within it.

 WIDE SHOT EXAMPLE